HomeEducationTop Indian institutes team up with tech co to upgrade digital infra, align portal for critical Covid data

 Preferred Source of Google

-Top Indian institutes including the (IIT), Madras, Indian Institute of Science (IISc), and Indian Statistical Institute (ISI) have teamed up with Bengaluru-based technology company Semantic Web India to upgrade the crucial digital infrastructure and data centre.
+Top Indian tech institutes including the Indian Institute of (IIT), Madras, Indian Institute of (IISc), and Indian Statistical Institute (ISI) have teamed up with -based technology company Semantic Web India to upgrade the crucial digital infrastructure and data centre.

-The top premier institutes plan to upgrade their website collating critical Covid-19 data and providing a standardised format for the benefit of people and studying the .
+The top premier institutes plan to upgrade their website collating critical Covid-19 data and providing a standardised format for the benefit of people and researchers studying the pandemic.

 With the new tech backup, the researchers will automate the process of data collection from central and state government websites and collate them, providing historical data as well as analyses on cases, recoveries, and vaccination levels.